hcs-t4sg/starter-project-2023-deprecated/README.md

 This project is a versatile starter project for T4SG web development projects.
 The stack and development tools have been chosen carefully to enable teams to develop rapidly on a variety of projects and build apps that are more easily maintainable by clients post-handoff.

 The stack is based on the popular, industry-standard [T3 Stack](https://create.t3.gg/en/introduction) (bootstrapped with a tool called `create-t3-app`).
-The frontend is written in Typescript and uses Next.js, a React-based framework that offers significant optimizations with relatively small learning curve.
-The backend uses Supabase, an open-source Firebase alternative which provides a Postgres database, user authentication, file storage, edge functions, and realtime subscriptions.
-In between, we use Prisma, an ORM (object-relational mapping) for Typescript that provides a typesafe client and schema to interact with Supabase.
-Finally, we use tRPC to create typesafe API routes to query the Prisma schema from our frontend.
+The frontend is written in Typescript and uses Next.js, a React-based framework with significant optimizations.
+The backend uses Supabase, an open-source Firebase alternative.
+In between, we use Prisma and tRPC to fully carry typesafety from the backend to the frontend.
 These components synergize to produce a highly flexible webapp with full-stack typesafety.

 ---